Child Pornography Charges are Serious and Require Seriously Experienced Defense Lawyers

-Federal courts have definitely ruled that images of or depicting child pornography are illegal and not protected under First Amendment rights.
+Federal courts have ruled that images depicting child pornography are illegal and not protected under the First Amendment.
 Child pornography is any visual depiction of sexually explicit conduct involving a minor (someone under 18 years of age).
 Visual depictions include photographs, videos, digital or computer-generated images indistinguishable from an actual minor, and images created, adapted, or modified, appearing to depict a minor.
 Undeveloped film, undeveloped videotape, and electronically stored data that can be converted into a visual image of child pornography are also deemed illegal visual depictions under federal law.

 Notably, the legal definition of sexually explicit conduct does not require an image to depict a child engaging in sexual activity.
 Not all images of unclothed children are pornography.
 A picture of a naked child may constitute illegal child pornography if it is sufficiently sexually suggestive.

 The age of consent for sexual activity in a given state is irrelevant; any depiction of a minor under 18 years of age engaging in sexually explicit conduct is illegal.
 For example, the age of consent in Michigan is 16.
 A sexually suggestive image of a 16 or 17-year-old in Michigan would be considered child pornography.